 However, for rebuilding this heavily withered structure, extra durable materials were needed, which definitely altered its original appearance.

 Currently, the bridge is closed to vehicle traffic but is accessible for pedestrians.
-Since 1976, this bridge has its unique place in the list of the National Register of Historic Places.
+Since 1976, this bridge has its own unique place in the list of the National Register of Historic Places.

 Ringos Mill Covered Bridge